Lithuania seeks EU deterrence of Lukashenko

 The EU has also threatened to blacklist more Belarusian oligarchs if things get worse.

-And for their part, top MPs from seven EU states, including France, Germany, Ireland, and Poland, said the EU should also consider novel options if they do.
+And for their part, top MPs from seven EU states, including France, Germany, Ireland, and Poland, said Europe should consider novel options if they do.

 "We call for a ban on flights to Belarus suspected of being used for state-organised people trafficking," they said in an open letter on Friday, signed also by senior UK, Ukrainian, and US politicians.